Super Lawyers - Badge

 Filing a lawsuit can be complex, requiring strong evidence and legal expertise.
 An experienced attorney can guide patients and their family members through the process and fight for the financial compensation they deserve.

 Not all lawyers have experience with heart attack misdiagnosis cases.
 These cases often involve failure to diagnose, delayed diagnosis, or diagnostic errors, which require a deep understanding of medical standards and hospital procedures.
-An experienced lawyer can:
+An experienced medical malpractice lawyer can:

 • Understand the common symptoms and appropriate tests used for heart attack diagnosis;